mjanki/BestAndroidMvvmTemplate/README.md

 ```

 ### Repositories:
-Here we'll have all the repositories that we'll use in the **ViewModel** layer.
-They handle communicating with the data sources and coordinating between them so that the **ViewModel** layer doen't need to care about how the data is coming back.
-First let me explain the `Repository.kt` superclass that is intended to be extended for all repositories.
+Here we'll have all the repositories that are used in the **ViewModel** layer.
+They handle communicating with the data sources and coordinating between them so that the **ViewModel** layer doesn't need to care about how the data is retrieved or saved.
+First let me explain the `Repository.kt` superclass that should be extended by all repositories.

 #### Repository.kt:
-This is an open class that is intended to be extended by all other repository classes.
+This is an open class that should be extended by all other repository classes.
 A few points to keep in mind:
 * It will take a `Context?` as a parameter so that it can instantiate an `AppDatabase`, and it's an optional `Context?` because we'll pass a mock when we test.
 * It has an `open fun init()` that will be used to initialize it with real data.
 Again, this is for testing purposes.
-* It has a `CompositeDisposable` and a `clearDisposables` method that will be used to add disposables and clean them when appropriate.
+* It has a `CompositeDisposable` and a `clearDisposables()` method that will be used to add disposables and clear them when appropriate.
-* `getDisposablesSize` and `getDisposableIsDisposed` are methods intended for testing.
+* `getDisposablesSize()` and `getDisposableIsDisposed()` are intended for testing.

 It looks like this:
 ```kotlin